 You may have heard of Jiro Ono - one of the best sushi chefs in Japan.
 It’s considered one of the greatest honours to work with him.
 Only those who have the utmost devotion to becoming a sushi chef receive a place as his apprentice.

 The first ten years of an apprenticeship with Jiro is spent exclusively on rice.
-That’s right, those little grains can take up to a decade to master.

 Once you’ve worked with Jiro for ten years however, you can progress.